Carnac: History

 In 1864, La Trinité-sur-Mer and its port were separated from the commune to create their own commune and parish.
 The fishermen found the church in Saint-Cornély to be too far from the port, and had one built in a more convenient location.
 La Trinité-sur-Mer thus became both a parish and a separate commune.

+In 1881, the Musée de Préhistoire de Carnac was opened to display archaeological artifacts gathered during excavations in Carnac.

 In 1903, a seaside resort was created on the old salt flats, developing extensively through the 1950s to create the split Carnac of today: Carnac-ville and Carnac-plage.
 In 1974, a renowned hydrotherapy centre was sponsored by champion cyclist Louison Bobet, retiring after having won the Tour de France three times from 1953 to 1955.

 In 1958, the place became a new tourism site to the astonishing direct line of stones and some people speculated that the stones were old graves.

 Tourism

 View of the Quiberon Bay from one of the Carnac beaches.

 Since the end of World War II, Carnac has been a popular site for tourists seeking a break from the traditional destinations on the Côte d'Azur.
 During the July and August, the number of people in the town increases significantly with tourists and summer residents.
 The beaches of Brittany are rarely able to offer warm waters on par with those of their southern cousins; however, local factors have ensured that Carnac continues to attract large numbers of visitors.
 Wind and waves in the region attract day and cruise sailors.
 The standing stones and other monuments in the vicinity provide a cultural attraction and Carnac-Plage's variety of bars and clubs provide entertainment at night.

 There are a number of camping grounds in the woods around Carnac, some clustered around lakes such as the Étang du moulin du lac, which lies immediately west of the river Crac'h.
 Other campsites nearby include Camping le Moulin de Kermaux, Des Menhirs and La Grande Metairie.

-"École de Voile de Carnac" provides sailing and windsurfing lessons and rentals to sailors of all levels of experience.
 The geography of the Bay of Quiberon provides ideal conditions for sailing.
 The Peninsula of Quiberon provides protection from Atlantic waves and turbulence while allowing the Gulf Winds to enter the bay.

 For windsurfers, the Saint-Colomban beach is in Carnac-Plage.
 The beach is very popular with windsurfers, as its position allows for the best exploitation of strong winds from the west.
 Other beaches in the area provide equal access to the winds of the bay but windsurfers may find themselves frustrated in the areas of dead air close to their shores.

 Other beaches are Bihan Plage, Légenèse Plage, Grande Plage, Beaumer Plage and Men-Du Plage.

 As of 2020, 70.6% of the properties were holiday homes, one of the highest percentages in Morbihan.

+The Musée de Préhistoire de Carnac attracted 36,688 visitors in 2019.